davidmalcolm/texi2rst/output/declaring-attributes-of-functions.rst

 These function attributes are supported by the M32R/D back end:

 interrupt
-  ``interrupt`` function attribute, M32R/D
-  Use this attribute to indicate that the specified function is an interrupt handler.
+  ``interrupt`` function attribute, M32R/DUse this attribute to indicate that the specified function is an interrupt handler.
 The compiler generates function entry and exit sequences suitable for use in an interrupt handler when this attribute is present.

 model (``model-name``)
   ``model`` function attribute, M32R/D
   .. index:: function addressability on the M32R/D

   On the M32R/D, use this attribute to set the addressability of an